 This hot spot can sink a mood fast.
 It’s maddening to see a disaster when you first open the door.
 To the rescue: a few fast fixes, including a set of hooks for keys, a simple basket to corral mail and a larger one for shoes.
 Get in the habit of putting away your footwear and keys and you’ll never again have to search for them in a panic.

-Ditch the duplicates!
-No one needs five spatulas and eight wooden spoons, so cull your cutlery and donate the extras.
-And when it comes to dishes and pots and pans, only keep the truly meaningful ones, like your grandmother’s cast iron skillet or a fab set of flea market china you scored for cheap.
-Chipped plates, a cheap skillet and other tired items can be sold at your next garage sale.
+When it comes to dishes and pots and pans, only keep the truly meaningful ones, like your grandmother’s cast iron skillet or a fab set of flea market china you scored for cheap.
+Chipped plates, a cheap skillet and other tired items can be sold at your next garage sale or donated to your favorite charity or local shelters.

 Den and/or Family Room